atomiks/floating-ui/README.md

 ## Contributing

-This project a monorepo written in TypeScript using npm workspaces.
+This project is a monorepo written in TypeScript using npm workspaces.
 The website is using Next.js SSG and Tailwind CSS for styling.

 - Clone the repo